marekandreas/elpa/INSTALL.md

 If you obtained *ELPA* from the official git repository, you will not find the needed configure script!
 You will have to create the configure script with autoconf.
+You can also run the `autogen.sh` script that does this step for you.

 ## (A): Installing *ELPA* as library with configure ##